 SECTION 1.
-Section 395.5 is added to the Public Utilities Code, to read:

-- 395.5. (a) For purposes of this section, "nonprofit charitable organization" means any charitable organization described in Section 501(c)(3) of the federal Internal Revenue Code that has among its primary purposes serving the needs of the poor or elderly. - (b) An electric service provider may provide a nonprofit charitable organization with free electrical service or service at a reduced rate. - (c) Notwithstanding Section 80110 of the Water Code, a nonprofit charitable organization may acquire electric service through a direct transaction with an electric service provider if electric service is provided for free or at a reduced rate pursuant to subdivision (b). - (d) A nonprofit charitable organization that acquires electric service through a direct transaction pursuant to this section shall be responsible for paying all of the following: - (1) Those charges and surcharges that would be imposed upon a retail end-use customer of a community aggregator pursuant to subdivisions (d), (e), (f), and (g) of Section 366.2. - (2) The transmission and distribution charges of an electrical corporation or a local publicly owned electric utility, as defined in Section 9604. - (3) A nonbypassable charge imposed pursuant to Article 7 (commencing with Section 381), Article 8 (commencing with Section 385), or Article 15 (commencing with Section 399). - SEC.
-2. Section 745 is added to the Public Utilities Code, to read: - 745.
-An electrical corporation may provide a nonprofit charitable organization with free electrical service or service at a reduced rate.
-For purposes of this section, "nonprofit charitable organization" means any charitable organization described in Section 501(c)(3) of the federal Internal Revenue Code that has among its primary purposes serving the needs of the poor or elderly. - 37 SEC.
-3.
+SEC.
+2. Section 395.5 is added to the Public Utilities Code, to read:

-38 SEC.
-2. Section 80110 of the Water Code is amended to read:
+- 395.5. (a) For purposes of this section, "nonprofit the following terms have the following meanings: - (1) "Nonprofit charitable organization" means any charitable organization described in Section 501(c)(3) of the federal Internal Revenue Code that has among its primary purposes serving the needs of the poor or elderly. - (2) "Electric commodity" means electricity used by the customer or a supply of electricity available for use by the customer, and does not include services associated with the transmission and distribution of electricity. - (b) An electric service provider may provide free electric commodity service to a nonprofit charitable organization-with free electrical service or service at a reduced rate. - (c) Notwithstanding Section 80110 of the Water Code, a nonprofit charitable organization may acquire electric commodity service through a direct transaction with an electric service provider if electric service is provided for free or at a reduced rate pursuant to subdivision (b). electric commodity service is donated free of charge without compensation. - (d) A nonprofit charitable organization that acquires electric donated electric commodity service through a direct transaction pursuant to this section shall be responsible for paying all of the following: - (1) Those charges and surcharges that would be imposed upon a retail end-use customer of a community aggregator pursuant to subdivisions (d), (e), (f), and (g) of Section 366.2. - (2) The transmission and distribution charges of an electrical corporation or a local publicly owned electric utility, as defined in Section 9604. - 33 (3) A nonbypassable charge imposed pursuant to Article 7 34 (commencing with Section 381), Article 8 (commencing with 35 Section 385), or Article 15 (commencing with Section 399). - 36 (4) Costs imposed upon a load-serving entity pursuant to Section 380. - 38 SEC.
+2. - 39 SEC.
+3. Section 80110 of the Water Code is amended to read: